Wrongful Death Case Differences Between Car and Truck Accidents

 Reach Out to Our Houston Wrongful Death Attorneys

 Wrongful death cases that involve large trucks are different in many ways from wrongful death cases that involve other passenger vehicles.
 There is more compensation at stake, and therefore more pushback from the other party’s insurance carrier.
-You need an experienced attorney and the law offices of Michael P. Fleming and Associates can deliver that expertise.
+You need an experienced injury attorney and the law offices of Michael P. Fleming and Associates can deliver that expertise.
 We are prepared to take on your case as soon as you are ready.
 Call us today to schedule a free consultation 713-221-6800.